ART AUCTION

 Water

-For the Kogis, everything is balance and harmony.
+For the Kogi, everything is balance and harmony.
 If we upset this balance on the planet, ecological disasters follow, such as earthquakes, droughts, floods, hurricanes, etc… They fear, and they are not wrong, that we little brothers will destroy everything on the planet.
 Our elder brothers believe that it is their responsibility to watch over the balance of the planet.
 When ecological disasters strike the world, spiritual authorities carry out large “Pagamento” (offerings) marches, with the aim of restoring balance and returning to the planet what was taken from it.

 THE NEED FOR A BRIDGE